Synesso/eshq-client/readme.md

 val res: Future[String] = channel.send("""{"msg": "Hello, World!"}"""})
 ```

-The `EventSourceClient` is used to create multiple `Channel`s with the same credentials.
+The EventSourceClient is used to create multiple Channels with the same credentials.
-If this is not needed, simply create the `Channel` directly
+If this is not needed, simply instantiate the Channel directly

 ```scala
 val channel = new Channel("a channel",  Key("a"), Secret("b"))
 ```

-Both the `EventSourceClient` and `Channel` constructors take an optional `serviceURL` parameter,
+Both the EventSourceClient and Channel constructors take an optional `serviceURL` parameter,
 should it differ from the default value of `http://app.eventsourcehq.com`

 ```scala